Skip to content

 • Browser Support: A modern browser that supports WebGPU, such as Chrome 113+ or Edge 113+, is required.

-• Check Support: You can check the current browser and hardware's WebGPU support status at WebGPU Report.
+• Verify Support: You can check your browser and hardware's current WebGPU support status at WebGPU Report.

-• Secure Context: The WebGPU API only works in a secure environment (https://) or a local environment (http://localhost).
+• Secure Context: The WebGPU API is only accessible in a secure environment (https://) or a local development environment (http://localhost).

 2. Installation